bhumii-ka/RAG_model/README.md

-# Research Query Processor
+# Hog RAGger

-This project is a web-based application that processes research queries to retrieve relevant documents, generate concise answers, classify question types, and provide evidence for the answer.
+This project is a web-based application that processes user queries to retrieve relevant documents from the corpus, generate concise answers, classify question types, and provide evidence for the answer.
 The application integrates a pre-trained LLaMA model for generating answers and FAISS for document retrieval.
 The app is built using **Gradio** for the user interface.

 ## Features